 Exeter Airport first opened in 1937 at Clyst Honiton and soon became a key RAF fighter base during the Second World War.
 After peace returned, civil flights restarted in 1946, with Jersey Airlines and BIA among the early operators connecting Exeter to the Channel Islands.

-During the later decades of the twentieth century, the airport grew steadily with runway extensions and new terminals.
+In the later decades of the twentieth century, the airport expanded steadily through runway extensions and new terminals.
 Ownership passed to Regional & City Airports (Rigby Group) in 2007, and in 2025, a partnership with ICG European Infrastructure secured major investment for future expansion and sustainability projects.

 Today, Exeter Airport continues to evolve, balancing modernisation with its friendly regional character.
 Alongside Bristol, Newquay & Bournemouth airports.
 It is now one of the most important gateways to Devon, Somerset, Dorset and Cornwall.